luisfurquim/stonelizard/README.md

    //    3.5. accepted, created, ok: optional tags to define the corresponding custom HTTP status message
    //    3.6. doc: a textual description of what the operation does
    //    3.7. tags named after the parameter variable names: a textual description of the parameters
+   //    3.8. proto: optional tag it must be one of http/https/ws/wss.
+If either ws or wss are defined, then it defines a websocket based operation.
+The handler method must return an object
+   //                that handles the websocket communication.
+Details on how to do it are explained below.
    // 4.
 All parameter variables are then passed to the corresponding methods.
 The signature of these methods must conform to which is defined by the tags
    //    4.1.
 The parameter order is important:
    //         4.1.1.
 You have to declare path parameters first and in the order they appear in the path.